neondatabase/website/content/docs/guides/branch-restore.md

 ### Restore from history

 The restore operation lets you revert the state of a selected branch to an earlier point in time.
-For example, revert to just before some corruption or loss of data.
+For example, you can revert to a state just before a data loss occurred.

 ![branch restore to timestamp](/docs/guides/branch_restore_time.png)